tsykoduk/greg.nokes.name/_posts/2018-3-6-power-of-and.md

 It's when we are dealing with people that have a "me" or "all or nothing" outlook that we can run into problems.
 If we can approach from a perspective of "and" we can always bring value to the table.
 And small wins can lead to big wins.

-It's my personal philosophy that by always bringing value, by never saying no and by always bringing value to the table, you can succeed in just about anything.
+It's my personal philosophy that by always bringing value and by (almost) never saying no you can succeed in just about anything.